- About Us

 "The results of the EICC-REAP credentialing pilot program are clear and compelling.
 We have demonstrated that we can raise the quality of vocational education in China through policy changes," said Prashant Loyalka, Assistant Professor, Stanford University, REAP.
 "We look forward to working with the EICC and the government in China to create sustainable, long-term change that will benefit students and enable them to receive the education they need to live more fulfilling lives."

-"The EICC and its members have been very active in addressing challenges faced by student workers throughout the supply chain," said Rob Lederer, Executive Director of the Responsible Business Alliance (EICC).
+"The EICC and its members have been very active in addressing challenges faced by student workers throughout the supply chain," said Rob Lederer, Executive Director of the Electronic Industry Citizenship Coalition (EICC).
 "The VET credentialing program in China is another great example of the electronics industry leading the way on issues that affect young and vulnerable workers around the world."

 In 2014 the EICC partnered with Hong Kong-based NGO Labour and Education Service Network (LESN) and the Nanjing University Law School Labour Law Legal Mediation Programme to produce a student workers management toolkit, designed to support the responsible management of student workers by electronics manufacturing facilities in mainland China.
 The toolkit, "Responsible Management of Student Workers: From Compliance to Best Practice," consists of a detailed analysis of relevant legal frameworks, a checklist, a flowchart and case studies.
 EICC member companies can access English and Chinese versions of the toolkit in the EICC eLearning Academy.